NOAA-GFDL/fre-workflows/for-developers.md

 `validate`, and `play` steps.
 Though it's sometimes possible to let them differ and "force" `cylc` to run anyways, we generally always follow this guideline to avoid any pathological behaviors that could result.

-This approach will let you use your own `conda` environment with a custom `fre-cli` install, while leaning on a(n) LMOD loaded `cylc`.
-The additional `module load cylc` will guarantee we only use one version of `cylc`, since this is the `cylc` in one's `PATH` by default.
+This approach lets you use your own `conda` environment with a custom `fre-cli` install, while relying on an LMOD- loaded `cylc`.
+The additional `module load cylc` ensures you only use one version of `cylc`, since this is the `cylc` in your `PATH` by default.
 As such, this approach is quite flexible, but requires that all changes are compatible with a version of `cylc` that possibly differs from what is in the `fre-cli` environment.

-If these caveats are acceptable, then begin by activating your `conda` environment, and figuring out where your `fre` is
+If these caveats are acceptable, begin by activating your `conda` environment and determining where your `fre` is located:
 ```
 module load miniforge
 conda activate your-fre-cli-env